How Small Can 6G Reason? Scaling Tiny-to-Small Language Models for AI-Native Networks: Methodology

 \subsection{Model Spectrum and Experimental Protocol}

 To systematically characterize the scalability of semantic reasoning under AI-native 6G constraints, we evaluate a diverse set of compact and mid-scale language models ranging from 135M to 7B parameters.
-The selected models represent multiple architectural paradigms, training regimes, and deployment targets, allowing controlled analysis of both parameter scaling effects and architectural efficiency.
+The selected models span multiple architectural paradigms, training regimes, and deployment targets, enabling controlled analysis of parameter scaling effects and architectural efficiency.
 Table~\ref{tab:model_spectrum} summarizes the evaluated model spectrum, detailing parameter scale, organizational origin, architectural design, alignment strategy, and deployment orientation.